Carton Recycling Investment Programme

 About the project

-Delivered by BVRio group company Circular Action, this pilot project for Tetra Pak in Vietnam is taking place in Ho Chi Minh City until March 2023, and for the first time, the recycling activities are being run with the cooperation of beverage and food manufacturers in the PRO Vietnam alliance, and will as the project progresses use a digital solution from Circular Action, the KOLEKT App, to manage carton collection.
+Delivered by BVRio group company Circular Action, this pilot project for Tetra Pak in Vietnam took place in Ho Chi Minh City from March 2022, and for the first time, the recycling activities were run with the cooperation of beverage and food manufacturers in the PRO Vietnam alliance.

-The programme will start by paying larger waste collection centres an incentive fee for all tonnes of Tetra Pak Cartons sold to paper recycler Dong Tien Paper, to be recycled into brown paper and into chipboard or corrugated roofing.
-The large collection centres (or waste aggregators) receiving a performance-based payment per Kg sold, will pass on the bonus to waste pickers in order to secure supply.
-Tetra Pak cartons are usually not collected at all, and so this new recycling opportunity is providing vital additional income for the waste pickers.
+The programme started by paying larger waste collection centres an incentive fee for all tonnes of Tetra Pak Cartons sold to paper recycler Dong Tien Paper, to be recycled into brown paper and into chipboard or corrugated roofing.
+The large collection centres (or waste aggregators) receiving a performance based payment per Kg sold, passed on the bonus to waste pickers in order to secure supply.
+Tetra Pak cartons are usually not collected at all, and so this new recycling scheme was an opportunity to provide vital additional income for the waste pickers.

-In order to increase collection rates, in December 2022 the first of an expected fleet of 10 vehicles was acquired by the project.
+In order to increase collection rates, in December 2022 a new approach was adopted and the first of an expected fleet of 10 vehicles was acquired by the project.
 The vehicles tour Ho Chi Minh City picking up the cartons from the waste pickers at designated sites, meaning the waste pickers no longer need to deliver the cartons themselves to the aggregator.

 of used beverage cartons recycled